folio-org/folio-org.github.io/community/guide-issues.md

 Use the Search facility to ensure that an issue is not already reported.

-To avoid issues with login timeouts, use a local text file to prepare the summary and description, then copy-and-paste.
+Use a local text file and your familiar editor to prepare and save the summary, description, and comments.
+When ready then copy-and-paste.

 Use attachments for long log files, text listings, and images.
-Be sure to redact information that would compromise a user's privacy.
+Be sure to redact information that would compromise privacy.

 ## Create issue